Computing nonlinearity ratios using second order black hole perturbation theory: Summary and Discussion

 The procedure however, has its limitations, and we explain this for the $(2,0) \times (2,0) \to (2,0)$ channel, which is excited by head-on collisions of non-spinning black holes.
-This is an important example studied in many numerical simulations.
 Unfortunately, the computation of the nonlinearity ratio relies on the method of steepest descent, which we show is not a good approximation for this channel.
 However, the simplistic idea that one could numerically evaluate the integral required to compute the nonlinearity ratio also fails here, since considerations of causality imply that the linear QNMs sourcing this QQNM are spatially truncated.
 We do not yet have a precise region where the spatially truncated QNMs have non-zero support.
 Therefore, when computing the nonlinearity ratios for a channel in this analytical approximation, we have to first check whether the method of steepest descent can be applied.
 When it cannot be applied, we can only get a rough estimate of the ratio by numerically integrating between matching points.
 Other creative methods can be employed, such as in \cite{kehagias2025nonlinearitiesschwarzschildblackhole} for computing the nonlinearity ratio for this channel.

 Recently, nonlinear ringdown has also been observed at the horizon \cite{Khera_2023}, and we can compute a similar nonlinearity ratio at the horizon to study this.
 We have done this for the first time, for the $(2,2) \times (2,2) \to (4,4)$ channel.
-The study of \cite{Khera_2023} was for head-on collisions, and their modes had $m=0$.
+The study of \cite{Khera_2023} was for head-on collisions, and their modes had $m=0$, therefore direct comparison with their results are not possible; however the ratios are of the same order.

 There are several subtleties in the use of second order perturbation theory.
 The second order perturbation is sourced by terms quadratic in the first order perturbations.
 However, these and the source depend on the gauge choice at first order.
 If we use Regge-Wheeler gauge at first order, the source is badly behaved asymptotically as $r \to \infty$.
 This is because Regge-Wheeler gauge is not asymptotically flat.
 This can be remedied by a regularization, which amounts to changing to asymptotically flat gauge.
 However, this regularization is not unique.
 In the WKB + steepest descent method we use, it is not a priori evident that the nonlinearity ratios will be unchanged for different choices of regularizations that give identical results at infinity.
 We consider some choices of regularizations which are equivalent as $r \to \infty$, and the nonlinearity ratio stays almost the same, both at the horizon and infinity.